blockloop/ezekiel/README.md

 You should see HTML printed to the screen.

-You can try to load http://raspberrypi:3000/ on another computer which is on the same netowor.
-It works in most setups but some routers don't create DNS records for hostnames so you might have to get the IP address from the Raspberry PI with `ip addr show | grep -i "inet " | grep -v 127` and try http://\<ip address\>:3000.
+You can try to load [http://raspberrypi:3000/](http://raspberrypi:3000/) on another computer which is on the same network.
+It works in most setups but some routers don't create DNS records for hostnames so you might have to get the IP address from the Raspberry PI with `ip addr show | grep -i "inet " | grep -v 127` and try `http://<ip address>:3000`.

 ***Important*** the probe will not persist temperatures under 100°F so you might not get any readings on the website immediately.
 This is a personal preference because I don't want the probe logging infinitely while it's not in use.
 If you want to change this for testing or some other reason you can edit or delete the lines in [probe_reader/update_db.py](probe_reader/update_db.py) where it says